-The search for the next James Bond is currently split between Callum Turner, Jacob Elordi and Josh O’Connor, but the newly opened Bond girl market could prove far more volatile.
+The search for the next James Bond is currently split between Callum Turner, Jacob Elordi and Aaron Taylor-Johnson, but the Bond girl market could prove far more volatile.

 Self-described die-hard Bond fan Denis Villeneuve (of Dune and Incendies fame) is set to direct the next installment in the much-loved franchise for Amazon MGM Studios.
 And that news could mean that the criteria for the film’s leading lady is slightly different to that of previous movies.